COVID-19 Guidance Links

 Contact tracing: CHCCS schools no longer implement universal contact tracing.

 CASES, CLUSTERS AND COMMUNITY LEVELS

 Vaccination: CHCCS strongly encourages COVID-19 vaccination for employees and students, as well as boosters for those who are eligible.
+The CDC recommends COVID-19 vaccines for everyone ages 6 months and older and boosters for everyone ages 5 years and older if eligible.
 Moving forward, the district will no longer require COVID-19 vaccinations for all district staff and will not require to identify those employees with medical and religious exemptions.

 CHCCS will no longer require district staff to report their vaccination status and participate in a COVID-19 screening program if they are unvaccinated.
 The district will no longer require weekly COVID-19 testing for all employees who are not fully vaccinated and for students who are not fully vaccinated but who also participate in, coach, or sponsor athletics, co-curricular, and extracurricular activities.

 At-Home COVID-19 Testing Kits: All students and employees will receive a set of COVID-19 antigen test kits to take home for rapid testing.
 Home testing kits will be sent home at the beginning of the year and on request of staff and students.
 These tests can be used for routine testing, testing when symptomatic, or after exposure.
 Distribution details will be communicated by your school.

 School-based testing: The district will no longer offer school-based weekly screening tests for asymptomatic individuals.